wrench-project/wrench/doc/wrench_102.md

 Each manager has its own documented API, and is discussed further in sections below.

-## Interacting with storage services #                 {#wrench-102-WMS-services-storage}
+## Interacting with storage services #                 {#wrench-102-controller-services-storage}

-The  possible interactions between a WMS and a storage  service include:
+The  possible interactions between an execution controller and a storage  service include:

   - Synchronously check that a file exists
-  - Synchronously read a file (rarely used by a WMS but included for completeness)
+  - Synchronously read a file (rarely used by an execution controller but included for completeness)
-  - Synchronously write a file (rarely used by a WMS but included for completeness)
+  - Synchronously write a file (rarely used by an execution controller but included for completeness)
   - Synchronously delete a file
   - Synchronously copy a file from one storage service to another
   - Asynchronously copy a file from one storage service to another